Hsu-Che-Wei/scKB/README.md

 ```
 cd ~/to/where/you/clone/the/repo/scKB

-# run scKB, it is recommended to named the output file as sample name using "-n" flag if one expect to use COPILOT for downstrean preprocessing
+# run scKB, it is recommended to name the output directory as sample name using "-n" flag if one expect to use COPILOT with default parameters for downstream preprocessing
 ./scKB -f ./toy_data -i ./cDNA_introns_10xv3.idx -d ./ -s 10xv3 -t 8 -w ./10xv3_whitelist.txt -n ./col_toy

 # After running scKB, the output directory (in this case "./col_toy") should have 8 files: "inspect.json", "run_info.json", "spliced.barcodes.txt", "spliced.genes.txt", "spliced.mtx", "unspliced.barcodes.txt", "unspliced.genes.txt" and "unspliced.mtx"
+# json files have the reads/aligning stats of the sample, mtx files are gene-by-cell matrices, txt files have cell barcodes and gene ids information
 ```

 **Caution!**